 Focus is on diagnosis, pathology and surgical sequence with complex surgical specialties: neurosurgery, cardiovascular and peripheral vascular, thoracic, pediatric, geriatric, trauma and surgery.
-4 hrs. lecture, 12 hrs. clinical/wk.
+Included is discussion of postoperative care and complications.
+4 hrs. lecture, 9 hrs. clinical/wk.
 Course taught at MCC-Penn Valley Community College.
 Students should contact the Penn Valley coordinator of surgical technology about the class meeting times and beginning and ending dates of classes.
 Call 816-759-4000.